Music.

 Our Story

 Since 2022, the range of our work and the way we are working has evolved, but our core mission remains the same: To present opera as a contemporary artform.
-And by contemporary we mean NOW – as society is and striving to respond to change.
+And by contemporary we mean NOW – as society is, responding to change.
 We see this as a creative opportunity as well as an imperative, seeking to share work in ways that is truly relevant and engaging.
 Everything we do will remain characterised by excellence – in creation and performance, in engagement and inclusion, in organisation and execution, in impact and responsibility.

-We have created 62 productions, including 22 world premieres plus 9 newly created digital works.
-Our future programme includes new Street Art Operas, Community co-creations, Young People’s work, a larger scale commission for theatres, Schools Storytelling Projects and the performance of new work commissioned for ensemble, film and recorded sound.
+We have created over 70 stage productions, including 25 world premieres plus 11 newly created digital works.
+Our programme includes new Street Art Operas, Community co-creations, Young People’s work, larger scale commissions for theatres and concert halls, Schools Storytelling Project, and performance work commissioned for ensemble, film and recorded sound.

-We have a long tradition of working in partnership, with new collaborations in place with Sinfonia Cymru (with whom we have a new on-going partnership), Music@Aber, Hijinx, The National Eisteddfod, RCT Borough Council, Arts Active Trust, Ty Cerdd and The Royal Opera House.
+We have a long tradition of working in partnership, with new collaborations in place with Sinfonia Cymru (with whom we have a new on-going partnership), FIO theatre company, Grange Pavilion, Loudoun Culture and Media Centre, Musicfest, Hijinx, Arts Active Trust, Wales Millenium Centre and Ty Cerdd and more to be announced.
+MTW was Associate Company at the Royal Opera House from 2001 – 2019.

-We have collaborated with international partners including Opera Philadelphia, Magdeburg Opera, Opera Nationale du Rhin, Berlin Festival, TIMF in South Korea, Opera Vest in Norway and more.
+We also have a long history of collaboration with international partners including Opera Philadelphia, Magdeburg Opera, Opera Nationale du Rhin, Berlin Festival, TIMF in South Korea, Opera Vest in Norway and more.
 In the UK, we have co-produced with The London Sinfonietta, Fio, Britten Pears Arts/Aldeburgh Festival, Theatr Genedlaethol Cymru, The Royal Opera House, Scottish Opera, Cheltenham Festival and Theatr Brycheiniog.

 Board Members